Sara Casella

 Welcome!

-I will join LUISS University as an Assistant Professor of Economics and EIEF as a Research Affiliate starting September 2024.
+I am an Assistant Professor of Economics at LUISS University and a Research Affiliate at EIEF.

 My research focuses on Macroeconomics, Labor Economics, Inequality, and Entrepreneurship.